 Currently, there is a rule that the number of electors present at a papal conclave cannot exceed 120.
 However, some Catholic scholars believe that nothing would actually happen if this number ever exceeded 120.

-Also see Can Anyone Go Into a Catholic Church to Pray? to learn more.
+Also, see Can Anyone Go Into a Catholic Church to Pray? to learn more.

 Technically, the only requirement for becoming a pope is to be male and a baptized Catholic in good standing.
 Practically speaking, the vast majority of popes have served in high positions in the Catholic Church, oftentimes as cardinals.

-Like election to positions of authority within the secular world, many factors contribute to who ends up as the eventual leader.
 Experience as a bishop or a cardinal has obvious parallels to the leading of the entire Catholic Church.
 There are also many political, bureaucratic factors that threaten to influence the election process.

-Perhaps because of this, canon law has dictated a strict and thorough process for choosing the next pope.
 When a pope dies or resigns, all of the cardinals who are eligible to vote meet together in what is called a papal conclave.

-All of the discussion and entire voting process is kept entirely secret within the walls of the Vatican.
 Every day there are four elections: two in the morning and two in the afternoon.
 A two-thirds majority is required to elect the next pope.

-Twice a day Catholic officials burn the papers, emitting a plume of smoke that is visible to the public.
 If the smoke is black then the Cardinals have not reached the two-thirds vote.
 If the smoke is white, then they have chosen the next pope.

 References: